g-insana/cmplot/docs/options.rst

     Override for labelling (and placing) the plots of the categorical variables.
 Only relevant when using xsuperimposed

+.. option:: ylabel

+    string or list of strings

+    Override for labelling the dependent variables.
+If not specified, the labels for the dataframe ycol are used.

 .. option:: title

     string